On short-time behavior of implied volatility in a market model with indexes: Market models with indexes

 \begin{remark}[The ranked processes] The dynamics of the ranked processes $S^{(j)}, j =1,...,n$ can be computed explicitly.
 The ranking procedure introduces discontinuity in volatilities and local times in the dynamics of $S^{(j)}, j =1,...,n$.
 For example, if $n = 2$ and assume that the two price processes $S^1, S^2$ are pathwise mutually non-degenerate (see Definition 4.1.2 of \citet{fernholz2002stochastic}), the It\^o - Tanaka formula implies that

 where is the local time at $0$ of $X$.
 A similar representation holds for $S^{(2)}$.
-We refer to Chapter 4 of \citet{fernholz2002stochastic} for further computations, and to \citet{banner2008local} for a general theory on ranked semimartingales. \end{remark} Let $0 < \overline{n} \le n$ and $w_j, j=1,..., \overline{n}$ be positive constants.
+We refer to Chapter 4 of \citet{fernholz2002stochastic} for further computations, and to \citet{banner2008local} for a general theory of ranked semimartingales. \end{remark} Let $0 < \overline{n} \le n$ and $w_j, j=1,..., \overline{n}$ be positive constants.
 Define a market index by

+The model could incorporate the case with time-varying index weights by letting $w_j \in \{0,1\}$ and modelling $S^{(j)}_t$ as the \emph{weighted} stock prices.
 In reality, the index $I_t$ is not tradable.
 Investors could only trade an index future or an index exchange-traded fund (EFT) tracking the index.
 In this paper, we consider the price at time $t \le T$ of the index future with maturity $T$, denoted by

 For each $j=1,...,n$, we define by $v^j_0(t) : = E\left[ \sum_{k=1}^d (\sigma^{jk}_t)^2\right] $ the forward variance curve at time 0 and by